-In August 2010 ITE released the 4th edition of Parking Generation, an informational report that provides a comprehensive source of parking demand ratios for land uses and building types.
+In October 2023, ITE released the 6th edition of Parking Generation Manual, an informational report that provides a comprehensive source of parking demand ratios for land uses and building types.
 We are continually seeking the assistance of all parties interested in parking generation throughout the world to assist us in expanding this parking generation resource.

 Parking Cost - This variable is important to document on each parking occupancy survey form even when there is no charge for parking (place a zero in the data forms).
 Research has indicated that parking charges impact parking demand.
 Without this information provided in surveys, parking demand can be misrepresented for a site that has charges for parking as compared to those without parking costs.
 While the site may not charge for parking - it is equally important to note "zero" parking cost on the form so that the free parking sites can be properly grouped.

 If you have any questions, do not hesitate to contact Lisa Fontana Tierney.